-The Law Reform Commission's interim report already draws on the preliminary results of the survey.
+On behalf of the Commission I express appreciation to the magistrates of Australia for their support and assistance in completing the survey and, in so many cases, in adding detailed comments on sentencing reform.
+The Commission's Interim Report already draws on the preliminary results of the survey.
 The final report will contain a detailed analysis.
 The vast majority of respondents to the Judicial Officer Survey, judges and magistrates, indicated that they were of the view that there was a need for reform of sentencing in Australia.
 Only 2.3% of respondents were of the view that no aspect of sentencing was in need of reform.
-The chief factors identified by respondents to the survey as being in need of reform were:
+13 The chief factors identified by respondents to the survey as being in need of reform were:

-- \ the provision of more sentencing alternatives to judicial officers; - \ provision for greater uniformity and consistency in sentencing; - \ review of sentences and penalties currently provided for by law; - \ probation and parole; - \ clarification of the objectives of sentencing.
+- the provision of more sentencing alternatives to judicial officers; - provision for greater uniformity and consistency in sentencing; - review of sentences and penalties currently provided for by law; - probation and parole; - clarification of the objectives of sentencing.
 14

-There are some who are dubious about the value of opinion surveys and detailed analysis of sentencing practice and statistics.
+I realise that there are some who are dubious about the value of opinion surveys and detailed analysis of sentencing practice and statistics.
 Though the human element in criminal punishment must never be overlooked, there is room for more science than exists at present.
 Inconsistency and disuniformity in the name of individual judicial discretion may be no more than lazy self-indulgence on the part of a legal profession resistant to change.
 The defence of the right of the judge or magistrate to have his personal idiosyncratic views, at the cost of the citizen coming before him for judicial punishment, is no longer tolerable.
 In a technological and sophisticated world, in the age of organ transplants, inter-planetary exploration and the microchip revolution, we in the law must be more open minded about the need for greater efficiency, consistency and modernity in what we are doing and how we do it.
 John Hogarth in his book Sentencing as a Human Process put it well: